 Make it short, the city is polluted.
 Be honest.
 Our beautiful sun, you only can see a bit during the daytime.
 When you walked outside of your hotel, you can feel the heat just wrapping you like 41 degrees or something.
 When my flight descending toward New Delhi, I can see the layer of the sky and the haze from the plane.

 If you are a good bargainer, then you will find especially saree, clothes, shoes at the local market (where everyone goes- as suggested) is cheap But surprisingly souvenirs are hard to get at the local market.
 (Maybe we went to wrong one) I bought saree one for RM25 ringgit and I bought keys chain (the only guys that sell key chain) for my friend for about 15 pcs for RM20.
 That is so cheap!

 As we are going out to get some food, we choose to use rickshaw on the way back and yes, what an adventure!
 They can turn, u-turn, stop wherever they want and no one bothers.
 It is dangerous but fun at the same time.
 Caution: Beware of the rickshaw, i wouldn't recommend if you are alone taking rickshaw.
 Not safe.
 But if you are in a group of 3, yes, why not-)

 Indira Gandhi International Airport.

 So, there you go.
 Some might experience India better than me, so this is only my experience and preference.
 Just to share and hopefully help you guys a bit info if you plan to travel to India especially New Delhi.
 Next, I want to experience the Kashmir, Bangalore - i heard that's the place you should go.
-It would be to harsh to make immediate conclusion on how India's is based on this short observation, I am sure there more great places to explore.
+It would be too harsh to make an immediate conclusion on how India's is based on this short observation, I am sure there more great places to explore.